jbohren/conman/README.md

     activities in Orocos speak).
   * An example of where I'd like to have a separate thread is a joint_states publisher, a sink-only client that publishes information like joint positions and velocities at a lower frequency.
+So, having most clients serialized for performance, and a few exceptions spinning separate threads seems reasonable to me.
+I'm open to alternative solutions, though.
 I dislike bringing down the update frequency of some module with code like:

       ```cpp
       void update() {